 Which programmes open JPEG files?

 Most image programmes open JPEG files.
 The most commonly used is Microsoft Windows Photos, which is the default programme that comes preinstalled on Microsoft PCs.
 You can also open JPEGs using paid-for graphics programmes like Adobe Photoshop, but these can be expensive and confusing to use.
 Most web browsers can also open JPEGs.

 The group responsible for the format was formed in 1986.
 The format was submitted and approved in 1992, so it’s been around since the early days of the internet.

 Most digital cameras automatically save your photos as JPEGs, as do most graphics programmes.
 However, if you’re creating a line drawing or other graphic involving textual/iconic graphics, you might be better off saving it as another file format, such as TIFF, GIF, PNG or RAW.
 That’s because graphics like these typically have sharp contrast between the pixels, which can cause some graininess in the image if it’s saved as a JPEG.
 This can be avoided with a ‘lossless’ file format, like those listed above.

 How can you identify a JPEG?

 It will have the filename extension .jpg or .jpeg.
 In other words, if you’ve named a photo ‘landscape’, the file will appear on your desktop as ‘landscape.jpeg’.
-JPEGs can also take the filename extensions .jpe and .jfif, although .jpeg and .jpg are by far the most common.
+JPEGs can also take the filename extensions .jpe and .jfif, although these are less common.